Arabic Fiction

 Abbas was keen on fishing, but Daher loved to hunt ducks on dry land.

-Whoever came out of his diwan laughing would say in a loud voice, “O God, let it bring good!”
-The reason for this was that they were afraid of laughter, and when they caught themselves laughing so much they saw it as an evil omen.
+Whoever came out of his diwan laughing would say loudly, “O God, let it bring good!”
+This was because they were afraid of laughter, and when they caught themselves laughing so much they saw it as an evil omen.
 It was as though they thought their share of this world was nothing but sorrow.

 Daher reached Bi‘na’s gate shortly before midafternoon.
 Gazing out at the short, skinny boy, the men stationed along its wall asked him his name.
 “Daher,” he replied.
 When they asked him about his acquaintances in Bi‘na, he said, “Abbas.”
 “Abbas who?” they asked.
 “Abbas the son of Sheikh Hussein,” he said, surprised.
 “So what brings you here?” they wanted to know.